ckeditor/ckeditor4/tests/plugins/tabletools/manual/cellproperties.md

 ## Expected

+All dialog elements are properly aligned (no gap at the top in one of the columns).

+#### Editor 1:

 Cell width and height fields are not visible.

-All dialog elements are properly aligned (no gap at the top in one of the columns).
+#### Editor 2:

+Cell width and height fields are visible.